alloyX/alloyx.github.io/_drafts/introducing-alloyx.md

 ##### Do you see how difficult this is?

 The process is terribly difficult.
 It takes days to weeks.
 There is no app.
 There is no automation.
-There is no customer service.
+There is no modernity.

 It shouldn't be this way.
 Investing in a hedge for your investments should be as easy as investing in your other investments.
 Gold is a straightforward investment, investing in it should be too.

 So I went to work on a solution.
 Something that would be fast, affordable, and effortless.

 #### AlloyX Makes It Easy

+The result of that effort is AlloyX.
+I built it for myself, then family members wanted in, then close friends.
+It has been growing ever since.
+It's designed for you, and it is designed to be the best way to buy gold in the world.

+AlloyX is on a mission to make it easy to invest in gold, so you can protect your wealth, and become more confident in your bright future.

+It's fast.
+It takes just minutes to sign up, link your bank account, and own real gold.
+It's effortless.
+Link your bank, spend normally, and own real gold.
+And it's affordable.
+You no longer need to save thousands of dollars.
+You can get started investing with as little as $5.

+You also get:

++ Unlimited Gold Withdraws
++ Unlimited Cash Withdraws
++ Free Shipping
++ Automated Investing
++ Maximum-Security Storage
++ Full Coverage Gold Insurance
++ No Account Minimums